markcerqueira/markcerqueira.github.com/_posts/2015/2015-05-20-angel-soft.md

 	<p class="caption-text" style="line-height: 1.5em;  margin-bottom: 24px;"><strong>A balanced breakfast!</strong></p>
 </div>

 Sit down and bask in the glory of what's in front of you.
-You obviously need to eat the sausage sandwich first because **YOU AWLAYS SAVE THE BEST FOR LAST!** You rush through the sausage sandwich because who has time for a sausage sandwich when Angel Soft is sitting there right in front of you, waiting to be enjoyed!?
+You obviously need to eat the sausage sandwich first because **YOU ALWAYS SAVE THE BEST FOR LAST!** You rush through the sausage sandwich because who has time for a sausage sandwich when Angel Soft is sitting there right in front of you, waiting to be enjoyed!?
 You finish the sandwich...
 And now it's time.
 You bite into Angel Soft...

 <div>
 	<img class="rounded-corners" style="max-width: 660px; margin-top: 10px; border: 0px;" src="/assets/images/posts/2015-05-20/inside.jpg"/>